 - The three had a tumultuous time when it came to relationships, but all three sisters eventually found loving husbands for themselves.
 Samantha just had to invite them all over to dinner.
 The Charmed Ones were initially nervous, knowing Samantha's whimsy tendencies, but the dinner itself turned out to be a fun experience.
 The only issue being a couple of Quan Chi's followers thought it would be a good idea to crash the party on their own.
 They were swiftly thrashed afterwards.

-- While not in the subhouse of Witches & Wizards, they made sure to feel at home there, though they had to get used to the terminology being based on gender instead of morality, all with the caveat of dealing with allies and enemies alike:
+- While not in the Hall of Witches and Wizards, they made sure to feel at home there, though they had to get used to the terminology being based on gender instead of morality, all with the caveat of dealing with allies and enemies alike:

 - It was revealed that Piper helped secure the ruby slippers Dorothy used to get back home.
 In response, the Wicked Witch of the West decided to pay her a visit, demanding to know where they were.
 Piper responded by freezing her in place and sending her on her merry way.

 - Don't know what to make of Sabrina Spellman.
 In a way, she reminds them of their younger selves... especially in the ways she tried to make personal gains out of her powers... to the same amount of success.
 They hope to teach her how to make better use of her powers.

 - Got a bit nervous when they found out that Freya was in the Pantheon.
 Thankfully, this Freya hails from a more traditional form of Valhalla than the beach island hidden by magic that they're familiar with, and isn't one for kidnapping living heroes to maintain secrecy, so no need to fear a repeat of a certain incident where Leo was given to the Valkyries and kept as a champion to test their warriors.

 - Exclusive to Piper: